Spanish Navy: The Bourbon era

-Having initially opposed France in the French Revolutionary Wars (1792–1802), Spain changed sides in 1796, but defeat by the British a few months later in the Battle of Cape St. Vincent (1797) and Trinidad (1798) was followed by the blockade of the main Spanish fleet in Cadiz.
+Having initially opposed France in the French Revolutionary Wars (1792–1802), Spain changed sides in 1796, but defeat by the British a few months later in the Battle of Cape St. Vincent (1797) and Trinidad (1798) was followed by the blockade of the main Spanish fleet in Cádiz.
 The run down of naval operations had as much to do with the confused political situation in Spain as it had to do with the blockade.
-The British blockade of Spain's ports was of limited success and an attempt to attack Cadiz was defeated; ships on special missions and convoys successfully evaded the Cadiz blockade and other ports continued to operate with little difficulty, but the main battle fleets were largely inactive.
+The British blockade of Spain's ports was of limited success and an attempt to attack Cádiz was defeated; ships on special missions and convoys successfully evaded the Cádiz blockade and other ports continued to operate with little difficulty, but the main battle fleets were largely inactive.
 The blockade was lifted with the Peace of Amiens 1802.
 The war recommenced in 1804 and ended in 1808 when the Spain and the United Kingdom became allied against Napoleon.
-As in the first part, Cadiz was blockaded and Spanish naval activity was minimal.
+As in the first part, Cádiz was blockaded and Spanish naval activity was minimal.
 The most notable event was Spanish involvement in the Battle of Trafalgar under French leadership.
-This resulted in the Spanish navy losing eleven ships-of-the-line or over a quarter of its line-of-battle ships.
-After Spain became allied with the United Kingdom in 1808 in its war of independence, the Spanish navy joined the war effort against Napoleon.
+This resulted in the Spanish Navy losing eleven ships-of-the-line or over a quarter of its line-of-battle ships.
+After Spain became allied with the United Kingdom in 1808 in its war of independence, the Spanish Navy joined the war effort against Napoleon.